stavros-k/docs/docs/networking/1-pfsense/14-wireguard/3-peers.md

 # Put the IP you entered on Allowed IPs when creating the peer.
 # Note that here we use "/24" instead of "/32"
 Address = 10.30.0.2/24
-# This is the DNS of your pfSense
-DNS = 10.1.1.1

 [Peer]
 # This is the Public Key from your pfSense Tunnel.